-Various human and natural activities emit greenhouse gases, with the production and burning of fossil fuels for energy contributing around two-thirds of man-made global emissions in 2005.
-CO2 is the key greenhouse gas affected by human activity, accounting for about three-quarters of global emissions in 2005.
-Other greenhouse gases includein order of their prevalence by volumemethane (CH4), nitrous oxide (N2O), and ozone (O3).
-The interactive feature below illustrates Earths carbon cycle, which regulates the flow of carbon between the atmosphere and land-based and oceanic sinks.
+Carbon dioxide is the key greenhouse gas affected by human activity, accounting for about 84% of U.S. emissions in 2011.
+The next interactive feature (figure 2) illustrates Earth’s carbon cycle, which regulates the flow of carbon between the atmosphere and land-based and oceanic sinks.

 Depiction of the Global Carbon Cycle Changes Over Time

 Since the 1700s, atmospheric carbon dioxide concentrations have risen from approximately 280 parts per million to approximately 400 parts per million (figure 3).
 According to the May 2014 National Climate Assessment, after decades of increases, carbon dioxideemissions from energy use (which account for 97% of total U.S. emissions) declined by about 9% from 2008 to 2012, largely due to a shift from coal to less carbon-intensive natural gas for electricity production.
 Based on observational trends and model simulations, climate changes since 1950 cannot be explained by natural factors or variability, and can only be explained by human factors.

 Note: Data from 1958 to present were measured at Mauna Loa, Hawaii.
 Data before 1958 were calculated by analyzing the carbon dioxide contained in ice cores.

 These trends have led to measurable, widespread effects on the climate.
 Table 1 shows current and projected climate changes in the United States.